Grzegorzsa/zen-custom-fields/readme.md

 2. In your template use zen_field() function to output values from above table

 ###Installation
-1. Download `mazter.zip` from this page and unzip its content to the `/wp-content/plugins/` directory in your Wordpress installation folder
+1. Download zipped plugin from this page and unzip its content to the `/wp-content/plugins/` directory in your Wordpress installation folder
 2. Activate the plugin through the 'Plugins' menu in WordPress